mit-pdos/sigmaos/tutorial/01_local_dev.md

 SigmaOS leverages Golang's testing infrastructure for its benchmarks and correctness tests.
 We have tests for many of the SigmaOS packages.
-We expect all of the tests to pass, but we have not tested extensively on different hardware setups or OS versions, and we are sure there must be bugs.
+We expect all of the tests to pas, though some tests require access to our private S3 buckets and will only pass once we have given you access to them.
+We have not tested extensively on different hardware setups or OS versions, and we are sure there must be bugs.
 If you find a bug, please add a minimal test that exposes it to the appropriate package before fixing it.
 This way, we can ensure that the software doesn't regress to incorporate old bugs as we continue to develop it.

 Occasionally, we run the full-slew of SigmaOS tests.
 In order to do so, run: